Counting fine gradings on matrix algebras and on classical simple Lie algebras: Introduction

 In the present paper, we are interested in the number of (equivalence classes of) fine gradings for matrix algebras and for classical simple Lie algebras of Series $A$, $C$ and $D$.
-There is no work to be done for Series $B$ because there are exactly $r+1$ gradings on the simple Lie algebra of type $B_r$ \cite{E09d,EK_Weyl2}.
-The classification results, as stated in \cite{EK_Weyl2}, reduce the problem to counting orbits of certain finite groups.
-We do this using GAP and Burnside--Cauchy--Frobenius Lemma to obtain the exact number of fine gradings for simple Lie algebras of types $A_r$, $C_r$ and $D_r$ up to $r=100$ (see Tables \ref{t:gradings_A}, \ref{t:gradings_C} and \ref{t:gradings_D}, respectively).
+It is easy to see that there are $2$ fine gradings on $\Sl_2(\FF)$ ($\chr{\FF}\ne 2$).
+The number of fine gradings on a few other members of these series over $\CC$ (and on their real forms) have been found in \cite{HPP98sl3,PPS01,PPS02,Svo08} using the description of maximal quasitori (``MAD subroups'') in \cite{HPP98}.
+The more recent classification results, as stated in \cite{EK_Weyl2} and \cite{EKmon}, reduce the problem to counting orbits of certain finite groups, so the number of fine gradings can be computed, in principle, for any member of these series over an algebraically closed field of characteristic different from $2$.
+Note that there is no work to be done for Series $B$ because there are exactly $r+1$ gradings on the simple Lie algebra of type $B_r$ (see \cite{E09d} or \cite[\S 3.4]{EKmon}).
+We count the orbits using Burnside--Cauchy--Frobenius Lemma and the computer algebra system GAP (see \cite{GAP4}) to obtain the exact number of fine gradings for simple Lie algebras of types $A_r$, $C_r$ and $D_r$ up to $r=100$ (see Tables \ref{t:gradings_A}, \ref{t:gradings_C} and \ref{t:gradings_D}, respectively).
 The number of fine gradings on $M_n(\FF)$ is easily computed since it is expressed in terms of the partition function and the multiplicities of the prime factors of $n$.
 We state the answer for $n$ up to $100$ for completeness (see Table \ref{t:gradings_M}).
 The behaviour of the average number of fine gradings on $M_j(\FF)$ with $j\le n$ as $n\to\infty$ (Theorem \ref{thm:asymgradings_M}) is derived from the known asymptotics of the number of abelian groups of order $\le n$ \cite{ErdSzek}.
-We also establish the asymptotic behaviour of the average number of fine gradings for simple Lie algebras of Series $A$ (Theorem \ref{thm:asymgradings_A}), $C$ (Theorem \ref{thm:asymgradings_C}) and $D$ (Theorem \ref{thm:asymgradings_D}).
+We also establish the asymptotic behaviour of the average number of fine gradings for simple Lie algebras of Series $A$ (Theorem \ref{thm:asymgradings_A}), $C$ (Theorem \ref{thm:asymgradings_C}) and $D$ (Theorem \ref{thm:asymgradings_D}); this number exhibits {\em intermediate growth}: faster than any polynomial but slower than any exponential.
 The proof of these results is based on the asymptotic analysis of certain binomial coefficients (Section \ref{sec:asymACD}).